opensquare-network/dotreasury/README.md

 ## How to run Scan package

-The scan package is responsible for scanning the blockchain and save treasury related data to database, the data will be used by server package.
+The scan package is responsible for scanning the blockchain and save treasury-related data to the database, the data will be used by the server package.

 ```
 $ cd packages/scan